 Health Promotion, Participation and Wellness for Persons with Chronic Disease

 Christine Berg & Jessica Dashner, M01 OT 5380

 The impact of chronic disease on daily participation affects health-related quality of life and well-being.
 Students study health promotion and preventive individual and group models of service delivery for community-dwelling people.
 Using Healthy People 2020 topic areas, students explore theory-driven, evidence-based health education solutions for consumers with chronic conditions to strengthen their community participation.
 Students discover therapeutic interventions, empowering people to manage their conditions and connect with community resources for health promotion, prevention and wellness.
 Semester: Spring.
 Prerequisite: None.
 Additional Info: None.

 Pediatricians in Community is a 2 week required rotation for pediatric residents at St Louis Children's Hospital designed to expose the resident to the needs of the most vulnerable children.
 Semester: Fall, spring, summer.
 Prerequisite: None.
 Additional Info: None.

 Tammy Burlis, M02 PHYS THER 655

-Focus will be on the professional skills students need to function in entry-level practice in a variety of settings.
-Students will study licensure, and will participate in lobbying and a mock House of Delegates.
-Skills in serving as an expert witness, a leader, a peer instructor and in clinical instruction will be developed.
-Students will be expected to participate in a service project and activities of the American Physical Therapy Association.
-Cultural and race issues will be actively explored.
+The focus of this course is on professional skills students need to function in entry-level practice in a variety of settings.
+Students study licensure, and participate in lobbying and a mock House of Delegates.
+Skills in serving as an expert witness, a leader, a peer instructor and in clinical instruction are developed.
+Students are expected to participate in a service project and activities of the American Physical Therapy Association.
+Cultural and race issues are actively explored.
 Semester: Spring- annually.
 Prerequisite: Contact Department of Physical Therapy.
 Additional Info: None.